 (b) Service; How Made.
 When service is required or permitted to be made upon a party represented by an attorney, service must be made upon the attorney unless service upon the party is ordered by the court.

 (A) Service on Attorneys.
-Upon appearing in a proceeding, an attorney must serve a designation of a primary e-mail address and may designate no more than two secondary e-mail addresses.
+Upon appearing in a proceeding, an attorney must serve a designation of a primary e-mail address and may designate no more than two secondary e-mail addresses and is responsible for the accuracy of and changes to that attorney’s own e-mail addresses maintained by the Portal or other e-Service system.
 Thereafter, service must be directed to all designated e-mail addresses in that proceeding.
-Every document filed by an attorney thereafter must include the primary e-mail address of that attorney and any secondary e-mail addresses.
+Every document filed or served by an attorney thereafter must include the primary e-mail address of that attorney and any secondary e-mail addresses.
 If an attorney does not designate any e-mail address for service, documents may be served on that attorney at the e-mail address on record with The Florida Bar.

 (B) Exception to E-mail Service on Attorneys.
 Service by an attorney on another attorney must be made by e-mail unless excused by the court.
 Upon motion by an attorney demonstrating that the attorney has no e-mail account and lacks access to the Internet at the attorney’s office, the court may excuse the attorney from the requirements of e-mail service.
 Service on and by an attorney excused by the court from e-mail service must be by the means provided in subdivision (b)(2) of this rule.